Raj-2002/Maven-Fuzzy-Factory-Database/POST_MID_AD_HOCS.md

 | 09-12-2012    | 424    | 46     | 1277    | 293     | 0.1085            | 4.3584            |
 | 16-12-2012    | 376    | 41     | 1270    | 348     | 0.109             | 3.6494            |

+- Observation: Bsearch traffic experienced a decline post-bid down, with Gsearch also showing a decrease after Black Friday and Cyber Monday.
+- Interpretation: Acceptable given the low conversion rate, suggesting a strategic adjustment to align with performance metrics.

 ## Site traffic breakdown -  December 23, 2012